 Policies Governing Trading in FS Bancorp Securities.
 Our Anti-Hedging and Anti-Pledging Policy and Insider Trading Policy prohibit hedging, derivatives, or any other speculative transactions involving FS Bancorp's stock by all directors, officers, and employees.
 In addition, we prohibit our officers, directors, and employees from purchasing or selling our securities while in possession of material, non-public information, or otherwise using such information for their personal benefit and maintain a quarterly black-out window where applicable individuals may not trade, other than in connection with a Rule 10b5-1 plan adopted in compliance with the policy.
 These individuals are also restricted from pledging FS Bancorp common stock to secure a loan or holding FS Bancorp's securities in a margin account, except in exceptional circumstances and as approved in advance by a majority of the disinterested Board of Directors.
 As of the date of this proxy statement, no exceptions are noted.

 Annual Meeting Attendance by Directors.
-FS Bancorp typically encourages, but does not require, its directors to attend the annual meeting of shareholders.
-In 2022, Joseph C. Adams, our Chief Executive Officer, attended the annual meeting.
-In person attendance by the other directors was not encouraged due to the COVID-19 pandemic.
+All directors are shareholders of FS Bancorp, and when appropriate, attend the annual meeting of shareholders.
+In 2023, Joseph C. Adams, our Chief Executive Officer, attended the annual meeting of shareholders.

 Corporate Responsibility